xiegeo/fensan/docs/Overview.md

 The global file space consists of data identifiers, verification algrithms, and locators.

-Unlike https, which verifies the server providing the data (the location).
+Unlike https, which verifies the server or location providing the data.
 FenSan verifies the data directly based on identifiers.
 This allows locators to choose arbitery locations and allow anyone to provide data caching services.

 ### 1.a Content addressable StaticID